 Heritage Announces Dr. Christopher Rosko as New VP of Medical Affairs

 COPPELL, Texas, Aug.
 4, 2020 /PRNewswire/ -- Heritage Health Solutions, Inc. (Heritage) announces Dr. Christopher Rosko as the new Vice President of Medical Affairs, effective April 7th, 2020.
 Dr. Rosko will be responsible for development and implementation of all clinical program strategies, policies, procedures, and guidelines for clinical staff at the site level.
 He will also lend his expertise to the training and continuing education of staff to ensure the essential standards of quality and safety, set by applicable accreditation bodies such as the NCCHC, exceeds our contractual obligations and client expectations.
-Dr. Rosko joins the Heritage leadership team as a direct report of Tonya Clark, Chief Operating Officer.
+Dr. Rosko joins the Heritage leadership team as a direct report of Tonya Clark, Chief Executive Officer.

 "Dr. Rosko brings a wealth of knowledge and has been an expert in the field of correctional medicine for many years," said Clark.
 "He will be instrumental in guiding our clinical strategy for all aspects of our businesses at Heritage Health Solutions.
 We are honored to have him as part of our team."